SimonCropp/CaptureSnippet/readme.md

 Loosely based on some code from  https://github.com/shiftkey/scribble

-## Variants

-This project produces two NuGet packages with different levels of features, and associated complexity.
-[CaptureSnippetsSimple](#CaptureSnippetsSimple) which exposes the core features via a simplified API, and [CaptureSnippets](#CaptureSnippets) which has more features but also has a more complex API.
-There is also [GitHubMarkdownSnippets](#GitHubMarkdownSnippets), a [.NET Core Global Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) for merging snippets into GitHub markdown document.

-## Shared behavior
+## CaptureSnippetsSimple

-The below behaviors are shared between both [CaptureSnippetsSimple](#CaptureSnippetsSimple) and [CaptureSnippets](#CaptureSnippets).
+This repository previously contained a two variants.
+Both a complex (CaptureSnippets), and simplified (CaptureSnippetsSimple) variants.
+CaptureSnippetsSimple has since been moved and renamed to [MarkdownSnippets](https://github.com/SimonCropp/MarkdownSnippets).

-### Using Snippets
+## Using Snippets

 The keyed snippets can then be used in any documentation `.md` file by adding the text `snippet: KEY`.